jpoirier/nimrtlsdr/README.md

   $ nimble install git://github.com/jpoirier/nimrtlsdr

-  $ git clone "git@github.com:jpoirier/nimrtlsdr.git"
+  $ git clone git@github.com:jpoirier/nimrtlsdr.git

   Go to the nimrtlsdr/examples folder and...

   ...if you installed using nimble:

     $ nim c rtlsdr_example.nim

-  ...if you didn't install using nimble you need to provide the path to the nimrtlsdr source:
+  ...if you didn't install using nimble you need to provide the path to the nimrtlsdr library source:

     $ nim c --path:../src rtlsdr_example.nim

 * Insert the DVB-T/DAB/FM dongle into a USB port and run the rtlsdr_example example program.